Sir Ponnambalam Ramanathan, KCMG, QC, MLC.

 Sir Ponnambalam Arunachalam, MA, CCS.

 Sir Ponnambalam Arunachalam, MA, CCS, scholar, the younger brother of Sir P. Ramanathan and was the third son of Gate Mudaliyar Arunachalam Ponnambalam and Sellacthi Ponnambalam.
 He was born in Colombo, on 14 September 1853.
-He had his early education at the Royal College, he showed his brilliance and high intellectual ability by winning several prizes and distinctions at the Academy.
+Dictionary of Biography of the Tamils of Ceylon asserts that he had his early education at the Royal College, he showed his brilliance and high intellectual ability by winning several prizes and distinctions at the Academy.
 He then proceeded to Christ’s College, Cambridge for higher studies, as a scholar, in 1870.
 There he distinguished himself in Classics and Mathematics, winning the Foundation Scholarship and obtaining the Masters degree, and returned to Ceylon in 1875, on the same year he entered CCS.
 Later he was called to the Bar.